tielyrr/Fujita-Lab--Project/README2.md

 ### Analytical Process
 Using Python and SQL, I designed scripts to:
-- Extract and process data from genome files.
+- Extract, process, and upload data from genome files.
-- Calculate GC content for various genomic regions using efficient algorithms.
-- Organize results into query-ready formats for visualization and reporting.
+- Data is matched to its relatives with the established MySQL relationships, basic joins, and subqueries.
+Sub-sequences are 'cut' from the main chromosome sequence with the coordinates given in or calculated from the GFF.
+- Stored procedures for various desired analyses assign variables, create temporary tables, and use loops to calculate GC content (Number of 'G' and 'C' per sequence  divided by the length of the sequence minus any 'N' content, which is 'unknown').
+- Data is taken from temporary tables and queries and converted to Pandas dataframes for further analysis and visualization.

 Key analyses included:
 - **Variability Assessments**: We used sliding window analyses to evaluate GC content standard deviation across 100kb regions, identifying the most and least variable genomes.